rgllm/rgllm.com/content/pages/resume.md

 **Mindera** - _2020 - Present | Porto, Portugal_

-- Working on the development Trainline as a Front-End Engineer.
+- Working on the development of Trainline as a Front-End Engineer.

 ### Front-end Developer